 Between 2007 and 2012, approximately 2,100 tonnes of ore was recovered through various SABRE test mining programs, a portion of which has been fed to the mill between 2007 and 2014.
 After the completion of several significant milestones in 2012 and 2013, a decision was made in late 2013 to suspend the SABRE program in 2014 in response to the low uranium price environment.
 In 2015, SABRE activities were limited to patent applications and upgrading downhole sonar capabilities with the objective of improving surveying of cavity dimensions and mining performance.
-In 2016, an expanded program was evaluated for SABRE including the re-tooling of the program to allow for larger volumes and jetting pressures designed to increase the SABRE production rate.
+In 2016, an expanded program was evaluated for SABRE including the re-tooling of the program to allow for larger volumes and jetting pressures designed to increase the production rate.
 In addition, the purchase, installation and testing of a new solid / liquid separation system was completed to assess the improvement in recovery of small uranium particles from the production slurry created during the SABRE mining process.

 In 2017 and 2018, development of the re-tooled SABRE program continued with engineering of larger diameter mining pipes, procurement of high-pressure pumps and a tendering process to contract drilling equipment and labour for a further mining test.
 In addition, in 2018 four access holes were drilled and cased from surface to just above the McClean North orebody elevation.
 At the time, it was expected that these access holes would be used in 2020 as part of planned mining tests using the re-tooled equipment.
 In 2019, engineering and procurement activities for the re-tooled mining equipment continued and various equipment acceptance testing activities were completed.

-The SABRE mining test was originally planned for 2020, but was postponed in connection with COVID-19 pandemic related operational disruptions.
-As a result, the work completed in 2020 focused on further de-risking various elements of the SABRE equipment and the SABRE mining process in advance of a future mining test, now scheduled for 2021.
+Due in part to COVID-19 pandemic related operational disruptions, work at SABRE in 2020 focused on further de-risking various elements of the SABRE equipment and the SABRE mining process.